Peru is a country known far and wide for its jewel in the crown – Machu Picchu but that’s not all this country has to offer!

 Accommodation options for backpacking Peru

 Whilst you’re more than likely to spend a lot of money of transport, accommodation is relatively cheap but you will have to look around.
 There will be lots of hostels and rooms available on booking sites but it’s the ones that don’t advertise that will work out cheaper.
-I always find cheaper and better quality hostels by just walking and looking rather than what’s on booking sites.
+I always find cheaper and better quality hostels by just walking around.

 NOTE: If you’re planning on visiting Machu Picchu, It’s the only time I recommend to book a hostel or hotel in Aguascalientes in advance as rooms get booked up.
 It’s a nightmare arriving and then trying to find a place to sleep without paying over the odds.
 I had to pay so much even though it was low season.